Quick take

 - GPS location coordinates

-- Camera settings and technical EXIF
+- Camera and device EXIF fields

 When EXIF can remain